sfeuerriegel/OperationsResearchWithR/README.md

 * For lectures, we also provide all questions used in the slides as a [raw file](Lecture/Questions).
 * The document contains a file ````install_libraries.R``` that automatically installs all packages that are used at one point or the other throughout the course.

+## License

+"Operations Research with R" by Stefan Feuerriegel is licensed under CC BY-SA 4.0.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-sa/4.0

 ## Acknowledgments

 This course wouldn't have been possible without the intensive help by many of my collaborators, including Julius Gordon and Joscha Märkle-Huß.